 - 1. An NSEC3 RR that matches the closest encloser.
 This means the un-hashed owner name of the record is the closest encloser.
-This bit of information tells a resolver: "The name you are asking for does not exists, the closest I have is this". - An NSEC3 RR that covers the next closer name.
+This bit of information tells a resolver: "The name you are asking for does not exist, the closest I have is this". - 2.
+An NSEC3 RR that covers the next closer name.
 This means it defines an interval in which the next closer name falls.
-This tells the resolver: "The name in your question falls in this interval, and therefor the name in your question does not.
+This tells the resolver: "The name in your question falls in this interval, and therefor the name in your question does not exist.
 In fact, the closest encloser is indeed the closest I have".

 Take the following example.
-We have our zone, but now with the following two records and it is signed with NSEC3. $^4$
+We take our zone, but now with the following two records and it is signed with NSEC3. $^{\rm 5}$

-1.1.example.org.
-TXT "1.1 record" 3.3.example.org TXT "3.3 record"
+1.h.example.org. ТХТ "1.h record" 3.3.example.org.
+TXT "3.3 record"